dxw/playbook/src/staff-handbook/onboarding.md

 tell you who your line manager and helper are, things to read and welcome notes from the team.

-## What your first few days will look like
+## What your first few days might look like

 Below is a rough outline of what to expect from your first two days at dxw.